Anatomy of topological Anderson transitions

+Real zeros of the random polynomial are usually near them for large $W$.
 These straight lines on the $(W,m)$ plane, with a set of random slopes $-w_j$, mark the centers of the islands.
-The width of $\nu=1$ (green) region around each such line may be estimated for $W\gg1$ as \footnote{See Supplemental Material at [URL will be inserted by publisher] for the derivation.},
+The width of $\nu=1$ (green) region around each such a line may be estimated for $W\gg1$ as \footnote{See Supplemental Material at [URL will be inserted by publisher] for the derivation.},

 Thus the angular width of the island, $\Delta m_j/W$, is a fixed number for a given realization.
 It decreases exponentially with $N\to\infty$.

 To further understand the anatomy of the topological islands, we look at the number of islands \footnote{See Supplemental Material at [URL will be inserted by publisher] for the details of numerical calculations.} across all $m$'s for a fixed $W$, Fig.~\ref{fig:num_islands}(a).
 A convenient way to represent data is to plot $\frac{N_{islands}-1}{N-1}$, vs. $W$.
 As $N$ increases it approaches a limiting function, smoothly interpolating between zero and one.
 To detect the exact location of the transition we look for the variance of the number of islands (divided by ${N-1}$), see the inset.
 It shows that as $N$ increases, the variance peak become more narrow and centered at $W_c=4$.
 This illustrates that the bulk transition point for $m=0$ may be identified as the maximum of the variance of the number of islands in a finite size simulation.